A word from our founder

 When I was just a boy, my dad said; “Josh, it takes years to build up a reputation and allot of hard work; but it only takes a few minutes to completely ruin it.”
 He never said it again, it just stuck with me and I know that someday when my children are old enough to understand I will have to tell them those same words.

-I have been blessed with a wonderful family, a lovely wife and 2 beautiful daughters.
+I have been blessed with a wonderful family, a lovely wife and 3 beautiful daughters and a son.

 We live in a society that expects you to be connected 24-7.